Skip to main content

 (ii) Be based on feedback from the early intervention service coordinator's colleagues and families served, on-the-job observations, and records review; and

-(iii) Help the early intervention service coordinator reflect on his or her own practices in light of theories and approaches across early intervention services disciplines for the purpose of professional growth and development.
+(iii) Help the early intervention service coordinator self-reflect on implementation of theories and approaches across early intervention services disciplines for the purpose of professional growth and development.

 (b) The number of hours of reflective supervision required per month varies based on the credential held by the supervisee: